philips-software/terraform-provider-hsdp/docs/guides/functions.md

 your function.

 -> Always set a timeout value for your scheduled function.
 This sets a limit on the runtime for each invocation.

--> If you define a schedule with a `run_every` you do not need an active gateway.

 ### cron field description